saidskander/mps-/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+MPS uses a number of source to work properly:

 - [OS] - Ubuntu.
 - [ HTML5 ] - HTML enhanced for web apps!